Gold7EXE/de-site/README.md

-# Official War Bot Website
+# A bot website i didnt make, learning
 > Minimal and awesome discord bot website for my bot
 > Thank you, preetsuthar17.